mokjunneng/WhatTilesMr.Wolf/README.md

 5)  Count for red tiles and blue tiles increase and decrease correctly when a penalty is assigned
 6)  Count for red tiles and blue tiles increase and decrease correctly when players move over tiles

-**For more details in the way the test plans were executed, please read the final report found in the github repo**

 ## Game Reviews
-During the phyiscal testing, we have asked questions to the players and their comments/answers are as followed:
+**For more game reviews and how each iterations goes, please read the final report found in the github repo** During the phyiscal testing, we have asked questions to the players and their comments/answers are as followed:

 **After PM3 game construction:** <br />